ReinforcedKnowledge/Neural-Style-Transfer/README.md

 The final image **G** is then synthesized by matching the contents of the content image **C** using the style of the style image **C**.
 We want the location and global arrangement of the contents to be preserved while the colours and local structures and texture to be taken from the style image.
 That's why the final loss that's computed is $L(G, C, S) = \alpha L_{content}(G, C) + \beta L_{style}(G, S)$. $\alpha$ and $\beta$ control the value of preserving the content and style respectively.
 A high $\frac{\alpha}{\beta}$ ratio value would give more importance to preserving the content and have it less distorted while a small value of the ratio would give more importance to the style and would result into a more texturized image.

+The main contribution of the authors besides the optimization is the separability of the style and the content of an image in its representations through a convolutional neural network, this leads to many ways to combine the style and the content by manipulating the representations.

 # References
 [1] Gatys, Leon A., Alexander S. Ecker, and Matthias Bethge.
 "A neural algorithm of artistic style." arXiv preprint arXiv:1508.06576 (2015).